heystevegray/dev-portfolio-netlify-cms/content/til/the-double-tab.md

 exclude: Overview
 ```

+## Summary
+Automatically open tabs in your terminal, and open your browser to `http://localhost:3000`.

 ## Description

 In this example we have a new [next js](https://nextjs.org/) application.
 We will add an npm script called `lazy` to do the following: